 Contact us at firstname.lastname@example.org to discuss a tailored program for your needs.

-WELA’s Program Producer and experienced facilitator in system change, gender and decolonisation.
+WELA’s Learning Experience Designer and experienced facilitator in system change, gender and decolonisation.

 An experienced activist educator and leadership wonder woman.

 WELA’s Strategic Director and immediate past Chair of Climate Action Network of Australia.